The Connective Collective

 The Knight Foundation commissioned the Soul of the Community study to discover why people who love where they live love where they live.
 Out of ten variables, the top three across the 26 cities that were studied were:

-History of community conversations organized by Positivity Matters aligned with Soul of the Community findings:
+History of Soul of the Community Aligned Events:

 Belongingness: